sitedata/makemykb/kb-articles/blesta/how-to-install-blesta-manually-using-a-file-manager.md

 * **Step 4.** Upload and extract the compressed file to the directory you want to install Blesta in.

-* **Step 5.** The Blesta files will be in a sub-directory called "blesta".
-Navigate to that directory and move all of the files to the directory you were in previously.
+* **Step 5.** The files will be in a sub-directory called "blesta".
+Navigate there and move all of the files to your original directory.

-* **Step 6.** Now go back to your hosting control panel and navigate to the database section, often called "MySQL Databases" or "SQL Databases".
+* **Step 6.** Now go back to your hosting control panel and navigate to the database section.

 * **Step 7.** Click on the create database button and enter your databases name, username and generated a password.